 26th annual Symposium tuesday, JUNE 9, 2026, Seattle, WA

-In 2026, the AAVN Clinical Nutrition & Research Symposium will take place on Tuesday, June 9 at the Sheraton Grand in Seattle, Washington.
+In 2026, the AAVN Clinical Nutrition & Research Symposium will take place on Tuesday, June 9 in the Grand Ballroom at the Sheraton Grand in Seattle, Washington.
+Our registration table will be open on Monday, June 8 from 3 pm- 5 pm.
+Stop by to check in before the rush on Tuesday morning!

 ** IMPORTANT REMINDER: If you are planning to attend both the AAVN Symposium and the ACVIM Forum, sign up for AAVN first!
 You will receive a code for a 15% discount on Forum registration. **